The state parole board on Wednesday shot down bids for freedom from three convicted murderers serving life terms for Charleston-area killings.

 The board also turned down Nerion Hazelton, 66, who shot 35-year-old Calvin Simmons in the head during a festering argument over money in July 1992 in West Ashley.

-The parole board cited the serious nature and violent nature of their crimes, their use of deadly weapons and prior criminal records, said Pete O’Boyle, spokesman for the state Department of Probation, Parole and Pardon Services.
+The parole board cited the serious and violent nature of their crimes, their use of deadly weapons and prior criminal records, said Pete O’Boyle, spokesman for the state Department of Probation, Parole and Pardon Services.
 The board also cited Mack’s failure to successfully complete community supervision he was granted after a prior parole request was granted in 1988, he said.

-The parole board also denied a request from Robert Sibilia, 55, who received two life sentences for fatally shooting Bernard Fore and kidnapping Frieda Jones in Berkeley County in 1982, authorities said.
-Details on that ruling were not immediately available.
+The parole board denied a request from Robert Sibilia, 55, who received two life sentences for fatally shooting Bernard Fore and kidnapping Frieda Jones in Berkeley County in 1982, authorities said.
+Details on that ruling were not available.

 Reach Glenn Smith at 937-5556 or Twitter.com/glennsmith5.